mikaarume/API-Automation-using-newman/README.md

 # Postman

-This project about Postman Automation to run this project please use command "newman run kasiraja.postman_collection.json"
+This project about Postman Automation
+Firstly I create collection at Postman API

-Here I use newman to run API Automation, here are the steps:
+I add the request then I use newman as API Automation Here are the steps:
 Install Node.js and npm: Newman requires Node.js and npm (Node Package Manager) to be installed on your system.
 You can download and install them from the official Node.js website: https://nodejs.org/

 Install Newman: After installing Node.js and npm, open your terminal or command prompt and run the following command to install Newman globally: